Lartu/ldpl-docs/structure-of-ldpl-source-code/data-section/README.md

 # DATA Section

 As stated in [Structure of LDPL Source Code](../), LDPL programs are divided in two sections, one of them being the **DATA** section.
-The DATA section is where variables are declared.
-In no other part of a LDPL source can variables be declared.
+The DATA section is where global variables are declared (you can use them anywhere in your program).
 If no variables are declared, the DATA section can be skipped altogether.

-All variables in LDPL are global \(LDPL has no concept of scope\) and have a defined [data type](data-types.md).
+All variables in LDPL have a defined [data type](data-types.md).

 {% hint style="info" %}
  Available data types are `NUMBER`, `TEXT`, `NUMBER LIST`, `TEXT LIST`, `NUMBER MAP` and `TEXT MAP`.